yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 daylight evaluation doesn't care about color, only intensity, nor does it need to produce information about which direction the light is coming from for the light probes.
 Daylighting also only needs to simulate perfectly diffuse (Lambertian) materials, making some parts simpler.
-There's also a few peripheral bits about interpretting the results that are specific to the AEC industry.
+There's also a few peripheral bits about interpreting the results that are specific to the AEC industry.
 I am going to purposefully ignore these, and instead focus on raytracing, which I believe looks the same as it would in a computer graphics application.